OctopusSamples/SpaceCloner/docs/HowItWorks.md

 - Leave existing steps as is
 - Clear out package references when cloning new steps
 - The source process is the source of truth for step order.
 It will ensure the destination deployment process order matches.
 It will then add additional steps found in the deployment process not found in the source to the end of the deployment process.

+## Targets and Workers

+The script will clone your targets and workers.
+However there are a few key items you should know.

+The first is if you are cloning from one instance to another the tentacle will not trust the server thumbprint.
+You will need to run `Tentacle configure --trust="YOUR SERVER THUMBPRINT"` on the server itself for the tentacle to trust the new server.
+See [documentation](https://octopus.com/docs/octopus-rest-api/tentacle.exe-command-line/configure) for more details.

+Secondly, the clone script only supports a subset of all targets.
+The targets supported are:

+- Listening Tentacle
+- K8s Cluster (not using a token or cert to auth with)
+- Cloud Regions
+- Azure Web Apps

+Due to how polling tentacles work, the script cannot clone polling tentacles from one instance to another.
+The polling tentacles won't know about the switch.
+You will need to set up a new polling tentacle instance on the server.